2Abendsegler/GClh/docu/faq.md

 <br>

 <a id="7-en"></a>
-## 7. How can I contribute to GClh II?
+## 7. How can I contribute to GClh?
 We are happy about improvement suggestions, bugfixes or new features.
 This is realized via pull requests.
 You can read how to create a Pull-Request here: <a href="https://github.com/2Abendsegler/GClh/blob/master/docu/how_to_contribute.md#en">How to contribute</a>
 <br>